-If you are a hosting or a mail service provider, or if you ever plan to have more than one CrossBox server, then we advise you to think about creating a CrossBox Cluster.
+If you are a service provider, or if you ever plan to have more than one CrossBox server, then we advise you to think about creating a CrossBox Cluster.
 Here we will explain how you should plan your deployment and what are the benefits of building a CrossBox Cluster.

-- Advertise a single IMAP/SMTP/POP3 for all customers, no matter what specific slave server they are hosted on.
+- A single IMAP/SMTP/POP3 hostname for all users, no matter what specific slave server they are hosted on

-- Mix different cPanel, Plesk, and Stand-alone servers within the cluster.
+- Unify a communication experience across different cPanel, Plesk, Direct Admin and Standalone servers within the cluster

-- Manage all servers from the Master's Admin Area.
+- Manage all servers from the Admin area

-As you can see in the picture below, there is a single Master server with multiple Slave servers attached to it.
-You are free to mix any combination of cPanel/Plesk/Stand-alone servers within the cluster.
+As you can see in the diagram below, the Master server creates an abstract around multiple Slave servers attached to it.

 Building a CrossBox Cluster